Efficient Learning of Object Placement with Intra-Category Transfer: Introduction

-To this end, in this work, we introduce an approach for sample-efficiently learning models for object placements in incremental placement tasks, as proxy for tasks with key moments for object poses.
-Our primary focus is on enabling models to transfer across different objects within the same category, facilitating the versatility of the learned models.
-To do so, our framework operates on distributions of relative poses, for which we introduce a scheme for mapping object observations to a canonical class frame.
-We consider everyday scene arrangements, similar to \cref{fig:teaser}, which are characterized by long tasks with significant object variability and complex inter-object dependencies.
-We introduce a method for minimizing the complexity of models and reducing the impact of spurious correlations formed with unrelated objects.
+In this work, we aim to support long-horizon task learning by proposing a method for learning \textit{where} objects should be during the \textit{key moments} of sequential placement task.
+We introduce an approach for learning relative arrangements of objects which is trainable using a minimal number of examples ($\leq 5$) and transfers novel object instances of the same classes as seen during training.
+We employ this approach to incremental object placement tasks in which larger everyday scenes of objects have to be arranged.
+Such natural scenes, similar to \cref{fig:teaser}, can exhibit complex inter-object dependencies and significant object variability which creates a challenge to reproducing the scenes in a semantically acceptable manner.
+Our framework operates on distributions of relative poses, for which we introduce a scheme for mapping object observations to a canonical class frame, which enables the desired intra-category transfer.
+In addition, we introduce a method for minimizing the complexity of models and reducing the impact of spurious correlations formed with unrelated objects.
 We demonstrate our method in simulations, showing the effectiveness of our method by arranging furniture, tableware, and office space.
-In simulated experiments, our method was successfully trained with as few as 5 demonstrations and performed robustly against distractors.
+In simulated experiments, our method was successfully trained with as few as five demonstrations and performed robustly against distractors.
 Using the system depicted in~\cref{fig:pipeline}, we perform real robot experiments on tableware arrangements.
 Our system was rated by human evaluators as $73.3\%$ as good as human performance.

-Our primary contributions are: \begin{enumerate}[topsep=0pt,noitemsep] \item A novel approach for few-shot relative pose learning. \item A framework for mapping observations of objects to a canonical class frame for intra-category transfer. \item A technique for optimizing model complexity and removing distracting observations from the models. \item Real-world robot experiments of autonomously setting tables using both familiar and unfamiliar objects, with the quality of the arrangements assessed by human jurors. \item We publicly release our simulated dataset, our code, and trained models at \url{http://oplict.cs.uni-freiburg.de}. \end{enumerate}
+Our primary contributions are: \begin{enumerate}[topsep=0pt,noitemsep] \item A novel approach for few-shot relative pose learning. \item A framework for mapping observations of objects to a canonical class frame for intra-category transfer. \item A technique for optimizing model complexity and removing distracting observations from the models. \item Real-world robot experiments of autonomously setting tables using both familiar and unfamiliar objects, with the quality of the arrangements assessed by human jurors. \item We publicly release our dataset, code, and models at \url{https://oplict.cs.uni-freiburg.de}. \end{enumerate}